 If there are multiple pixels on a domain, only the owner of the domain will be able to configure what the eight events (and related pixels) are that can be used for optimization.
 Domain ownership is proven through a process called Domain Verification.

-Domain verification is completed within the Brand Safety area of Business Manager.
+Domain verification is completed within the Brand Safety area of Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More.
 The domain owner has three (and possibly two) methods at their disposal for proving domain ownership.

 Now let’s talk about how different business types may be impacted by this…

 Small Business and Single Pixel

 Last week, a PHC – Elite member pointed out that not all domain owners technically need to verify their domains in order to configure their eight events.
 It’s due to a caveat in the rules related to domain ownership.

 Domain verification isn’t required to edit event configurations if you only have one pixel on your domain, or if multiple pixels are set up on your domain but they’re all owned by the same Business Manager account.
 However, domain verification is still recommended in these cases.